ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 --- abstract

-A transparent and authentic ledger service in support of a supply chain's integrity, transparency, and trust requires all peers that contribute to the ledgers operations to be trustworthy and authentic.
-In this document, a countersigning variant is specified that enables trust assertions on Merkle-tree based operations for global supply chain ledgers.
+A transparent and authentic Transparent Registry service in support of a supply chain's integrity, transparency, and trust requires all peers that contribute to the Registry operations to be trustworthy and authentic.
+In this document, a countersigning variant is specified that enables trust assertions on Merkle-tree based operations for global supply chain registries.
 A generic procedure for producing payloads to be signed and validated is defined and leverages solutions and principles from the Concise Signing and Encryption (COSE) space.

 --- middle